ZeynabKhani/merklized-whitelist/README.md

-# Basic Sample Hardhat Project
+# Merklized Whitelist Contract and Tests

 Run the following command: